geonetwork/geonetwork-ui/docs/developers/architecture-overview.md

 3. Libraries used for interacting with backend services are in the `data-access` folder:

    - `data-access-gn4` contains an auto-generated API client for the GeoNetwork 4 backend
-   - `data-access-datafeeder` contains an auto-generated API client for the Datafeeder backend

 4. Libraries providing various utilities in the `util` folder: